Nice City You Got Here. It’d Be A Shame If It Was To…Break Or Something

 Although, to be fair, it’s a program that tries to deal with criminals, rather than going after the law-abiding citizens.
 That, at least, is a step forward for Minneapolis.

-8 responses to “Nice City You Got Here.
+8 Responses to “Nice City You Got Here.
 It’d Be A Shame If It Was To…Break Or Something”

-1. Jethrene Avatar
+1. Jethrene Says:

 So they want to inflict trauma on a community?
 Are these people nazis?: